mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Gilberto and Astrid are married and currently live together.
 They are experiencing marital difficulties caused by Astrid's delinquent student loans and prior-year tax liabilities.
 Gilberto wants to be responsible for his own taxes, but he doesn't want to have anything to do with Astrid's tax troubles.
 They have one 9-month old son, named Inigo.
 Which filing status should Gilberto and Astrid use?

 A. Gilberto can use Head of Household and Astrid can use Single
 B. They should file Married filing jointly
-C. They can each file Married filing separatelycorrect
+C. **They can each file Married filing separately correct**
 D. Both can file Single

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.